amchess/ShashChess/README.md

 _Integer, Default: 5, Min: 0, Max: 1000_
 Only in multi mcts mode, for Upper Confidence Bound.

+#### MCTS Explore

+_Boolean, Default: False_ If activated, mcts is also performed for highly Tal type positions and Capablanca and Petrosian type positions.

 ### Live Book section (thanks to Eman's author Khalid Omar for windows builds)